40% faster: How Slack speeds up Freecharge’s product release cycles

 In the fast-paced world of digital payments, Freecharge knows that every minute counts, especially when resolving issues that can disrupt the customer experience.

-Thanks to Slack, what used to be a day-long headache of eight to nine hours for issue resolution has been trimmed down to just 15 to 20 minutes.
+Thanks to Slack, what used to be a day-long headache of 8 to 9 hours for issue resolution has been trimmed down to just 15 to 20 minutes.

 This leap in efficiency isn’t just about saving time.
 It’s about staying agile during critical moments like the Big Billion Days or festive seasons when there’s high traffic.